1andgraf/AI-Assistant/README.md

 # AI Assistant Telegram Bot

 My version of OpenClawd-like personal assistant bot built with Python and using gpt4f library.
-You can chat with it in Telegram.
+You can chat with it in Telegram, it can edit your Google Sheets for you and log anything you ask.

 ---